 “You are allowed to bring a quart-sized bag of liquids, aerosols, gels, creams and pastes in your carry-on bag and through the checkpoint.
 These are limited to travel-sized containers that are 3.4 ounces (100 milliliters) or less per item.”

-Liquids, aerosols, gels, creams and pastes pretty much sums up any cosmetic or skin care product, so that’s why we’re getting down to the nitty gritty.
+Liquids, aerosols, gels, creams and pastes pretty much sums up any cosmetic or skin care product.
 You can put larger items in your checked bag, but if you’re looking to travel light — everything has to stick to the 3.4 ounce rule.
-This can prove problematic when all of your products are on the larger side and you need your skin care routine to travel with you!
+This can prove problematic when some of your products are on the larger side, and you need your skin care routine to travel with you.

-Unfortunately, high quality skin care products don’t usually come in travel sizes, and while you can buy mini reusable travel bottles, they’re typically made out of cheap plastic.
+Unfortunately, high quality skin care products don’t always come in travel sizes, so we recommend filling mini reusable travel bottles with your favorite products.